ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing/index.md

 ## Tab Navigation

-While editing, if you hit `Tab`, the editing will stop for the current cell and start on the next cell.
-If you hold down `Shift + Tab`, the same will happen except the previous cell will start editing rather than the next.
+While editing, if you hit <kbd>Tab</kbd>, the editing will stop for the current cell and start on the next cell.
+If you hold down <kbd>Shift</kbd>+<kbd>Tab</kbd>, the same will happen except the previous cell will start editing rather than the next.
 This is in line with editing data in Excel.

 The next and previous cells can also be navigated using the API functions `api.tabToNextCell()` and `api.tabToPreviousCell()`.
 Both of these methods will return `true` if the navigation was successful, otherwise `false`.